-Based on the best-selling book Finding Peace in a Frantic World by Professor Mark Williams and Dr. Danny Penman, this course offers a structured and approachable way to learn mindfulness.
+Based on the best-selling book Finding Peace in a Frantic World by Professor Mark Williams and Dr Danny Penman, this course offers a clear, practical introduction to mindfulness.

-It’s a practical and engaging introduction for beginners or those who have tried mindfulness apps or other tools and now want a more structured course with a teacher.
+Have tried apps or tools and want a more structured course with a teacher

-The eight, 90-minute sessions (and 20-minute home practice) are slightly shorter than other 8-week mindfulness courses, making it a good fit if you’re short on time or looking for a less intensive introduction or refresher.
+The course includes eight weekly 90-minute sessions, plus around 30 minutes of home practice per day.
+Sessions are slightly shorter than other 8-week mindfulness courses, making it a good option if you’re short on time or want a gentler introduction or refresher.

-This is course is based on Mindfulness-Based Cognitive Therapy (MBCT), but it was designed for adults in various settings including the general public, the workplace, and universities.
+The course is based on Mindfulness-Based Cognitive Therapy (MBCT) and is designed for adults in everyday settings, including the general public, workplaces, and universities.

-The skills you’ll develop are aimed at boosting well-being and resilience to stress.
+The skills you’ll learn focus on improving well-being and resilience to stress.

 What to Expect on this course